Source-robotics/PAROL-docs/docs/page3_2.md

 If you change the state of ESTOP, INPUT1 or INPUT2 you will see states changing.
 You will also be able to see voltage of your power supply in mV!

-## Uploading PAROL6 control board code

-This code is not the testing code.
-This code will be able to communicate with commander software.
-You will need to have working commander software to use this code or build your own API.

 ## Quick start guide

-* attach the robot to table or workstation.
+* Attach the robot to table or workstation.
 * Make sure you have driver board that has firmware on it!
 * Connect power supply and USB to your robot.
 * Test if you can move your robots joints freely.